BrightGu/MediumVC/Readme.md

 ```

 ### Speaker Encoder
 [Dvector](https://github.com/yistLin/dvector)  is a robust  speaker verification (SV) system pre-trained on [VoxCeleb1](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html)  using GE2E loss, and it  produces 256-dim speaker embedding.
-In our evaluation on multiple datasets(VCTK with 30000 pairs, Librispeech with 30000 pairs and VCC2020 with 10000 pairs), the equal error rates(EERs)and thresholds(THRs) are recorded in follow Table.
+In our evaluation on multiple datasets(VCTK with 30000 pairs, Librispeech with 30000 pairs and VCC2020 with 10000 pairs), the equal error rates(EERs)and thresholds(THRs) are recorded in Table.

 | Dataset | VCTK | LibriSpeech | VCC2020 |
 | :------:| :------: | :------: |:------: |